taolson/Admiran/README.md

 ## Examples

-Here's a small example of a Admiran program, to generate and print a list of the first 100 primes:
+Here's a small example of an Admiran program, to generate and print a list of the first 100 primes:

     || primes.am -- generate primes the lazy recursive way
     || From David Turner's original "sieve" example